March 1st Independence Movement Road in Daegu: Timeline

-The Road Today
+Description

 The historic road is now called "March 1st Independence Movement Road (3.1 운동길)", and is aligned with photos of the movement, as well as the people and groups who were active in Daegu.
 There have been reenactments and events along the road to commemorate this important event.

-Tourist Attraction
+Tourism

 The March 1st Independence Movement Road has become a common tourist attraction in Daegu.
 The road and stairs are included in many tourist courses along with other significant areas related to the March 1st Independence Movement, such as the new building of the Daegu First Presbyterian Church, the homes of the Christian missionaries from the U.S., and the home of Seo Sang-don.

 Not only is the road an attraction for its significance in the independence movement, it has also been popularized as a place to remember one's first love.
 The stairs are mentioned in the famous Korean love song "My Friend" and are thus visited by many who are fans of the song.